shipyardapp/Shipyard-Documentation/docs/blueprint-library/chatgpt/chatgpt-overview.md

 - [Generate Message](chatgpt-generate-message.md)

 ## Open Source Code
 The code that powers these Blueprints is [available on our Github](https://github.com/shipyardapp/chatgpt-blueprints/tree/main/chatgpt_blueprints), open sourced under the Apache License 2.0.
-We'd love to have you contribute to others using Shipyard Blueprints by creating issues or submitting PRs.
+We'd love to have you contribute to others using Platform Blueprints by creating issues or submitting PRs.